by Amanda Childress, Pharm D

 The Basics of Diabetes and Blood Sugar Problems

-Several abnormalities can occur with how the body directs sugar in the body.
+Several types of blood sugar problems can occur with how the body directs sugar in the body.
 Some of these abnormalities are called pre-diabetes, diabetes, and hypoglycemia.

 How does it start?